ilyak/libxm/README.md

 ### Usage

+A documented example on how to use libxm can be found in the `example.c` file.
 Once tensors are setup the contraction routine is similar to BLAS dgemm call:

     xm_contract(alpha, A, B, beta, C, "abcd", "ijcd", "ijab");